 The Clinton Administration requested \$475.5 million for CTR in FY2000.
 The Senate (S. 1059) approved the full request, but it expressed concerns about Russia's financial commitment to the CTR programs and about other areas of Russia's nuclear weapons programs.
-As a result, it required that the Administration re-submit certifications that had been required by earlier versions of the legislation.
 The House approved \$444.1 million for CTR and again eliminated funding for the construction of a chemical weapons destruction facility.
-The House Armed Services Committee expressed concerns with U.S. funding for this program and cited a GAO study that questioned the nonproliferation benefits of the facility.
 It mandated, instead, that U.S. assistance seek to improve security at existing chemical weapons storage facilities.
-The Conference Committee on the FY2000 Defense Authorization Bill (H.Rept 106-301) approved the Administration's request for \$475.5 million for CTR programs, but it also approved House position precluding funding for the construction of a chemical weapons destruction facility.
+The Conference Committee (H.Rept 106-301) approved the Administration's request for \$475.5 million for CTR programs, but it also approved House position precluding funding for the construction of a chemical weapons destruction facility.